Photo courtesy of Matassa’s Market on Facebook

 Walgreens (619 Decatur St.)

 It’s got everything you’d expect at your own local Walgreens, including sunscreen essentials for tropical weather.
-But the Decatur St. branch is housed in an art deco building, complete with neon arches, and boasts a trove of New Orleans souvenirs like pralines and Cafe du Monde coffee, priced much lower than in Quarter tourist shops.
+But the Decatur St. branch is housed in an art deco building, complete with neon arches, and boasts a trove of New Orleans souvenirs like pralines and Cafe du Monde coffee, some priced lower than in Quarter tourist shops.

 CVS (620 Decatur St.)